 Use Verification Reports to display the verification errors and warnings for each source file in the selected project and to navigate to the offending code in source.
-To open the Verification Report window, select a project in the Repository Browser and choose Reports > Verification Report.
-The verification report is displayed in the Verification Report window.
+To open the Verification Report window, select a project in the Repository Browser and click Reports > Verification Report.
+This opens the Verification Report dialog box which displays the report.

-To show the verification report for a different project, select the project in the Projects drop-down on the toolbar.
+To show the verification report for a different project, select the project in the Projects list on the toolbar.
 To refresh the report after reverifying a file, click File > Refresh Errors.